youssef333/frontend-nanodegree-arcade-game/README.md

 ===============================
 ## Table of Contents

 * [How to play](#How-to-play)
 * [Challenge](#Challenge)

 ## How to play

-Download the repo and open index.html and use arrow keys to play.
+[Have Fun](https://youssef333.github.io/frontend-nanodegree-arcade-game/) use arrow keys to play.

 ## Challenge